google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

 ## Searching

 The Cache API does not provide a way to search for requests or responses except for matching entries against a `Response` object.
-However, you can implement your own search using the features that are available.
+However, you can implement your own search using filtering or by creating an index.

 ### Filtering

-One way is to iterate over all entries and filter down to the ones that you want.
+One way to implement your own search is to iterate over all entries and filter down to the ones that you want.
 Let's say that you want to find all items that have URLs ending with '.png'.

     async function findImages() {
       // Get a list of all of the caches for this origin